turingschool/md_launch_curriculum/Mod2/Lessons/Week4/CRUDwithORM.md

 }
 ```

-But wait... this object exists in our application because we created it first.
+But wait, this object exists in our application because we created it first.
 What happens if we don't already have the object in our application?
 The answer is we need to find it in our database first using a LINQ method, then we can modify is as described above.

 ```c#
 // FIND using LINQ method